Syex/PSTrophies/README.md

 # PSTrophies

 Legacy repository of my second app.
-Please note that architecture, coding style, usage of libraries etc. is heavily outdated and doesn't reflect my today's knowledge.

 The app provided guides how to get so called *trophies* in PlayStation 4 games.
 Trophies are some kind of achievements you can earn when playing a game.
 While some of them are earnable by just playing the game, some are difficult to get and people